Coming soon to the App Store

 Can dads use it?

-Absolutely — it's built mom-first because that's where the heaviest emotional labor falls, but every parent benefits.
-Co-parents, single dads, grandparents who do school pickup — anyone keeping kids regulated will get value.
+Yes.
+The app is built mom-first because that's where the heaviest emotional labor falls in most families, but every parent benefits.
+Co-parents, single dads, grandparents who do school pickup — anyone keeping kids calm will get value.

 App Store launch coming soon